hotlikesauce/yahoo-fantasy-baseball-analyzer/README.md

 ## Contributing

 Please feel free to improve on my code and provide any optimizations you can create.
-I am always looking for improvements and recommendations on datasets which would be userful to compile.
+I am always looking for improvements and recommendations on datasets which would be useful to compile.

 ## License